Anya Taylor-Joy Fan – Your first source for all things Anya Taylor-Joy

 Read the rest of this entry »

-March 24, 2022 Posted by MyAnn 0 Comments Articles & Interviews
+March 24, 2022 Posted by Anthea 0 Comments Articles & Interviews

 The iconic rule-breaking lipstick, is now available in a high shine formula with refillable fashion cases inspired by the house codes.
 Show your shine attitude just like Anya Taylor Joy, Jisoo & Sharon Alexie … The new Dior Addict modern day icons, three empowered women united in their differences by the same energy & an ultra-Dior shine.

-March 18, 2022 Posted by MyAnn 0 Comments Campaigns , Videos
+March 18, 2022 Posted by Anthea 0 Comments Campaigns , Videos

 From visionary director Robert Eggers comes THE NORTHMAN, an action-filled epic that follows a young Viking prince on his quest to avenge his father’s murder.
 With an all-star cast that includes Alexander Skarsgård, Nicole Kidman, Claes Bang, Anya Taylor-Joy, Ethan Hawke, Björk, and Willem Dafoe. – In Theaters April 22, 2022

-February 19, 2022 Posted by MyAnn 0 Comments The Northman , Videos
+February 19, 2022 Posted by Anthea 0 Comments The Northman , Videos

 I’ve added new photoshoots on the set of Last Night In Soho (2021) to our gallery.
 Enjoy!